Exadra37/elixir-docker-stack/README.md

 [Menu](#menu)

-## CREATING AN APP WITH A SPECIFIC VERSION OF ELIXIR AND PHOENIX
+## CREATING A NEW APP WITH A SPECIFIC VERSION OF ELIXIR AND PHOENIX

 Let's imagine that you want to quickly try an old app that is stuck on Elixir version `1.4` and Phoenix version `1.3.4`, all you need to do is to...